 Item Issue

 Applications Submitted in Grants.gov.
 Do not submit

-11 applications in PAMS or FedConnect.
+applications in PAMS or FedConnect.

 Grants.gov Submission Ensure that applications are submitted under

-Similaring Commission the correct Opportunity Number.
+the correct Opportunity Number.

-the contest appointment tunious

 Standard Form (SF)-424 Research and

 Related (R&R):

 - Attach nothing to field 20

 - Attach nothing to field 21

-Trimen ne mag te mera 21

 SF-424 Research and Related Other Project

 Information form:

 - Attach the abstract to field 7

 - Attach the project narrative, with all

 appendices, to field 8

 - Attach nothing to field 9

 - Attach nothing to field 10

 - Attach nothing to field 11

-- Attach the list of individuals who should
+- Attach the list of individuals who

-not serve as merit reviewers (Collaborator
+should not serve as merit reviewers

-Template) to field 12
+(Collaborator Template) to field 12

 - Do not attach other files to field 12

-- NOTE: Files attached to field 12 will not
+- NOTE: Files attached to field 12 will

-be shared with merit reviewers.
+not be shared with merit reviewers.

-Pre-Applications - Submit your pre-application in PAMS.
+Pre-Applications Submit pre-application in PAMS.

+- Pre-Applications must be submitted by an

+authorized institutional representative.

 - Do not submit your pre-application in

 Grants.gov.

 - Do not attach your pre-application to the SF-

 424 Research and Related (R&R) form.

 - Follow the instructions in Section IV for the

 preparation of a pre-application.

 Page Limits Strictly followed throughout application,

 including particular attention to:

+- Pre-application

 - Project narrative and appendices

 - Biographical sketches

 - Data Management Plans (DMPs)

 - Promoting Inclusive and Equitable

 Research (PIER) Plan

 - Letter(s) of Collaboration or Access, if

 any

-Personally Identifiable Information None present in the application

-Item Issue

-Project Narrative Composed of one PDF file including all

-appendices (bibliography, facilities,

-equipment, DMP, PIER)

-Project Summary / Abstract Name of PI, PI's institutional affiliation(s),

-Co-Investigator(s), Co-Investigator's

-institutional affiliation(s)

-DOE Title Page Follow instructions closely

-Budget Use current negotiated indirect cost and fringe

-benefit rates

-Budget Justification (attached to budget) Justify all requested costs

-Biographical Sketches Follow page limits strictly and do not include

-list of collaborators.
-Attach the biographical

-sketch to the Senior/Key Person Profile

-(Expanded) Form.

-Current and Pending Support Ensure complete listing of all activities,

-regardless of source of funding.
-Attach the

-current and pending support to the Senior/Key

-Person Profile (Expanded) Form.

-List of Individuals who Should not Serve as Attach to field 12 of the SF-424 Research and

-Merit Reviews Related Other Project Information form.

-Data Management Plans (DMP) - If referring to an experiment's DMP,

-describe the relationship to the proposed

-research.

-- Include a DMP even if no experimental

-data is expected.

-Promoting Inclusive and Equitable Research PIER Plans are required for new and renewal

-(PIER) Plan applications.
+Item Issue Personally Identifiable Information None present in the application Project Narrative Composed of one PDF file including all appendices (bibliography, facilities, equipment, DMP, PIER) Project Summary / Abstract Name of PI, PI's institutional affiliation(s), Co-Investigator(s), Co-Investigator's institutional affiliation(s) DOE Title Page Follow instructions closely Budget Use current negotiated indirect cost and fringe benefit rates Budget Justification (attached to budget) Justify all requested costs Biographical Sketches Follow page limits strictly and do not include list of collaborators.
+Attach the biographical sketch to the Senior/Key Person Profile (Expanded) Form.
+Current and Pending Support Ensure complete listing of all activities, regardless of source of funding.
+Attach the current and pending support to the Senior/Key Person Profile (Expanded) Form.
+List of Individuals who Should not Serve as Attach to field 12 of the SF-424 Research and Merit Reviews Related Other Project Information form.
+Data Management Plans (DMP) If referring to an experiment's DMP, describe the relationship to the proposed research.
+Include a DMP even if no experimental data is expected.
+Promoting Inclusive and Equitable Research (PIER) Plan PIER Plans are required for new and renewal applications.
+Institutions capable of being funded through the DOE Field Work System If National Laboratories and/or DOE sites are permitted to submit under this FOA: - Do not create new institutions on the PAMS website. - Submit applications in Grants.gov using the name of the laboratory or site in Field 5 of the SF-424(R&R) application form, not the contractor operating the laboratory or site.
+Submissions under this FOA will be evaluated for technical merit, but any resulting funding, work, or awards will be made under the laboratory or site's contract with DOE.
+No separate financial assistance awards will be made.
+No administrative provisions of this FOA will apply to the laboratory or any laboratory subcontractor.